 Why is it more important than ever to support local businesses?
 Amazon’s growing market power is threatening small businesses and “weakening communities,” according to a new study from the Institute for Local Self-Reliance.

 How are scientists standing up to climate deniers?
 We’ll have a conversation with Penn State climate scientist Michael Mann and Pulitzer Prize–winning political cartoonist Tom Toles about their new book The Madhouse Effect: How Climate Change Denial Is Threatening Our Planet, Destroying Our Politics, and Driving Us Crazy.

 The Monday December 5, 2016 broadcast of Your Call

 On the December 5th edition of Your Call, we’ll rebroadcast our conversation about marine sanctuaries.
 In August, President Obama created the largest marine protected area on the planet.
 He expanded the Papahānaumokuākea Marine Monument to include half-a-million-square-miles of waters in the Northwestern Hawaiian Islands.

 On the December 2nd edition of Your Call, it’s our Friday media roundtable.
 This week, we’ll discuss coverage of the ongoing major ground and air assault on eastern Aleppo by Russia, the Syrian regime, and its regional allies.

 On the December 1st edition of Your Call, what rights do Standing Rock water protectors have to remain where they are?
 The North Dakota Governor issued an evacuation order and the Army Corps of Engineers plans to close off access to Oceti Sakowin camp by December 5.

-On the June 19th edition of Your Call, it’s our Friday media roundable.
-This week, we’ll have a conversation with veteran journalist Sandy Tolan about his new book, "Children of the Stone: The Power of Music in a Hard Land.”
+On the November 25th edition of Your Call, it’s our Friday media roundtable.
+This week, we’ll have a conversation with media scholar Robert McChesney about the political economy of the mass media and journalism in the US.